CLNissen/Warning-System/README.md

 # Warning-System

+!warn - Command creates a menu with !gwarn, !rwarn, !swarn and !dis commands to be selected.

 !gwarn - Command creates a menu with a list of all online players.
 Choosing a player will let you choose a warning reason to add to MySQL database.<br/>

 !rwarn - Command creates a menu with a list of all online players.
 Choosing a player will let you remove a warning from MySQL database.<br/>